Luke 7:24

 calling, he had to first of all develop a strong spiritual character.
 John the

 Baptist had a unique calling, and so do you.
-God has given you life for a
+God has given life to you for a

 reason.
 You will find that reason and that purpose if you first of all acquire